thruflo/ntorque/README.md

 * persistent task storage
 * non-blocking, concurrent task execution
 * HTTPS and redirect support
-* linear backoff to retry tasks that fail due to network errors
+* configurable (linear or exponential) backoff to retry tasks that fail due to network, connection or internal server errors
-* exponential backoff for tasks that respond with an HTTP error

 ## Implementation